Bubbles are a magical thing.

 Well, keeping their gums fresh and clean is a ‘must’ for giving your child the best environment for their developing teeth.

-Simply use a dental wipe or a clean, soft cloth to wipe over your little one’s gums.
+Simply use a baby dental wipe or a clean, soft cloth to wipe over your little one’s gums.
+If they're beginning to experience teething symptoms, try using our brush baby teething wipes or a baby teether to help soothe the irritation and pain.

 As you’re in the bathroom anyway, make sure you encourage your child to have one last toilet stop or change their nappy.
 Avoiding any mishaps in the night is all part of a good routine.